 In addition to the employer matching for which Temptronic employees are eligible, upon the termination of the Temptronic Equity Participation Plan ("EPP"), we also acknowledged that it was our intention to contribute \$3,000 in the aggregate to the inTEST 401(k) Plan as a form of profit sharing (not to exceed \$300 per year) for the benefit of Temptronic employees.
 The amount of these contributions approximates the amount that we had been committed to contribute to the EPP as of its termination date.
 All such profit sharing contributions are at the discretion of management, and will be allocated to employees annually in the same manner in which the shares held by the EPP had been allocated.
 The vesting provisions for these contributions will be the same as those of the inTEST 401(k) Plan.
-Accruals for profit sharing contributions totaling \$300, \$300 and \$278 were made during 2008, 2007 and 2006, respectively.
-Through December 31, 2008, we had made a total of \$1,328 in profit sharing contributions.
-We have h istorically funded these obligations through the use of treasury shares during the quarter subsequent to the quarter in which we record the profit sharing liability, although management has the discretion to use cash to fund these obligations.
-Our current intention is to use cash to fund these obligations when our stock price is below \$3.00 per share.
-Effective January 1, 2009, we temporarily suspended profit sharing contributions due to operating losses being incurred by Tempronic.
+Effective January 1, 2009, we temporarily suspended profit sharing contributions due to operating losses being incurred by Temptronic.
+Accruals for profit sharing contributions totaling \$0 and \$300 were made during 2009 and 2 008, respectively.
+Through December 31, 2009, we had made a total of \$1,328 in profit sharing contributions.
+We have historically funded these contributions through the use of treasury shares during the quarter subsequent to the quarter in which we record the profit sharing liability, although management has the discretion to use cash to fund these contributions.
+Our current intention is to use cash to fund these contributions when our stock price is below \$3.00 per share.

-(19) SEGMENT INFORMATION
+(18) SEGMENT INFORMATION